kandski/Kiwi.com-Currency-Converter/README.md

 - Acquiring currency rates uses asynchronous requests from aiohttp
 - Acquiring currency symbols uses 3rd party library named forex-python
 - SQLite database is built by sqlalchemy

+## How can i install requirements

+`pip install -r requirements.txt`
+- Python 3.6 with pip-tools is expected to have installed

 ## Where do currency rates get from?
 - Rates are gathered from open-source web API [fixer.io](fixer.io)